Early Career Fellow, Institute of Advanced Study, University of Warwick

 - Digital Economy and Data Politics

-Her doctoral research was awarded the ECPR’s Jean Blondel PhD Prize for the best thesis in politics (2018).
-Her current book project examines the growth of new forms of resistance to debt in the afterlives of the global financial crisis.
+In 2018, her doctoral research was awarded the Jean Blondel PhD Prize for the best thesis in politics submitted throughout Europe, as judged by ECPR, the European Consortium for Political Research.
+Her current book project examines the democratic potential and limits of new forms of debt resistance in the afterlives of the global financial crisis.
 Her latest research project examines the contemporary turn to digital technologies and data politics to secure financial relationships between citizens and the state.

-Forthcoming.
-‘Experiments in Relational Finance: Harnessing the Social in Everyday Debt and Credit’, Theory, Culture & Society (with Chris Clarke)
+2018.
+‘Experiments in Relational Finance: Harnessing the Social in Everyday Debt and Credit’, Theory, Culture & Society (lead author; with Chris Clarke)

 Fellowships, Funding and Awards

 ECPR Jean Blondel PhD Prize for best thesis in politics, 2018